MarcosLaffitte/Amoebas/README.md

 ## Cite as

-This repository was developed as part of the contribution:
+This repository was also developed as part of the contribution:

 **[8]**   Marcos E. González Laffitte, J. René González-Martínez, Amanda Montejano, On the detection of local and global amoebas: theoretical insights and practical algorithms (Brief Announcement). *Procedia Computer Science* **223** (2023) pp. 376-378.
 > **Link:** https://doi.org/10.1016/j.procs.2023.08.252